Study Abroad and COVID-19.

 What about insurance?

-Study abroad insurance coverage is required.
-We recommend UW students take advantage of the UW Study Abroad Insurance, as an easy and affordable option.
+tudy abroad insurance coverage is required.
+UW students must purchase the UW Study Abroad Insurance, as an easy and affordable option.
 Students with personal insurance may petition for a UW Study Abroad Insurance waiver.
 Details can be found at the bottom of the page on UW Study Abroad Insurance.

 How do I register for a study abroad course?

-In most cases, International Programs will register you for the appropriate course once you have been accepted and submitted all required paperwork.
-You will be given specific registration instructions for your program.
+In most cases, UW Study Abroad will register you for the appropriate course once you have been accepted and submitted all required paperwork.

 Can I register for other courses in the same quarter that I'm travelling abroad?

 Yes, but there are some important things to consider.
 First of all, you should consider how much you can actually handle in one quarter.
 Secondly, be aware that if you register for study abroad credits and regular tuition credits in the same quarter, those will be billed separately, so your tuition bill may be substantially larger.
-This can be confusing, so please feel free to contact us for more information!
+Finally, other things to consider are time differences, access you’ll have to the internet, etc. This can be confusing, so please feel free to contact us for more information!

 Will my cell phone work?
 What about my laptop and internet access?